Ice makers have been gaining increasing popularity in the household kitchens and food establishments.

 - Discard the first batch of ice made after cleaning and sanitizing since it still has residues.

-How to Clean Your Ice Maker’s Exterior
+Cleaning Tips For Your Ice Maker’s Exterior

 Overlooking this simple procedure, you may run the risk of contaminating not only the ice but also your drink.
 The dirt you get from touching a dirty exterior will be transferred to the ice.
 Cleaning this part of the machine needs a diluted bleach solution, and a damp cloth to wipe off dirt and residue.